 - a.
-A consent term exceeding 25 years, where the applicant demonstrates the approaches set out in Policies 11 and 12 will-be met The appropriateness of a longer consent duration, where the applicant demonstrates that the discharge is consistent with achieving both the Short-Term and 80-Year freshwater objectives for the Sub-catchment in Table 3.11-1; and - b.
+A consent term exceeding 25 of 35 years, where the applicant demonstrates the approaches set out in that Policies 11, 11A and 12 will be metcomplied with; and - b.
 The magnitude and significance of the investment made or proposed to be made in contaminant reduction measures and any resultant improvements in the receiving water quality; and - c.
 The need to provide appropriate certainty of investment where contaminant reduction measures are proposed (including investment in treatment plant upgrades or land based application technology).